realB12/applai/90 EVAL/JSON Resume/JSON Resume.md

 ---

-JSON Resume is a a wide accepted open-source JSON Schema for resumes that comes with a set of 3rd-party tools to render it with any of hundreds of community themes, host it for free, and export it to HTML, PDF, and more.
+JSON Resume is a a widely accepted open-source **JSON Schema** for resumes that comes with a set of 3rd-party tools to render such CV-data with hundreds of community themes, host it for free, and export it to HTML, PDF, and more.

+However, **the gold** lies in its widely accepted and supported **ECO-SYSTEM of many Resume Editors, data-validation and format-conversion tools, website-builders, hosting solutions, etc.**

-However, the core project seems to be abondend in 2019 whereas its commuity and apps building on this standard are still alive, including
+However, the core project seems to be abondend in 2019 whereas, its commuity and apps relying and supporting this standard are still alive, including

 * [Reactive Resume](../Reactive%20Resume/_Reactive%20Resume.md) a professional looking Wysiwyg Resume Editor with [JSON Resume](JSON%20Resume.md) export

 * [resume ng](../resume-ng.md): a pragmatic YAML-generator that demonstrates efficient use of the YAML-format for resumes.

 With JSON Resume, you can: